 Peter A. Ragauss

 Prior to joining Baker Hughes, he was controller, Refining and Marketing, for BP Plc from 2003 to 2006; chief executive officer for Air BP from 2000 to 2003; and assistant to the group chief executive for BP Amoco from 1998 to 2000.
 Mr. Ragauss was vice president of Finance and Portfolio Management for Amoco Energy International when Amoco Corporation merged with BP.
 From 1996 to 1998, he served as vice president of Finance for El Paso Energy International and held positions of increasing responsibility at Tenneco, Inc., from 1993 to 1996, and Kidder, Peabody & Co.
 Incorporated, from 1987 to 1993.
-Mr. Ragauss holds an MBA from Harvard University.
+Mr. Ragauss holds an MBA from Harvard Business School.
 He also serves on the Board of the Alley Theatre in Houston.

 Richard C. Sheridan